“Please state your name for the record.”

 “I don’t know how much credence to give this, but he claims he learned how to use the things written in the book.
 Magic.
 With it, he summoned a goddess he calls Atraxia and spoke to Her.
 That’s why he started that cult.
 He says She gave him explicit instructions for it.
 While anyone is free to join, he has very specific criteria for anyone wishing one of the higher positions.
 The higher the position, the higher the standards are.
 There are five people that can get close to Asharos, myself included.”

-“Do you have their names?”
+“Can you give us their names?”
 Ashrinn asked.

 “Mikia Faithwind, Yakima Sunfire, and Ophalia Truesonne.
 My brother and I make five.”
 He frowned.
 “Don’t you need to be taking notes?”